 Healing Through Story: A Toolkit on Grassroots Approaches is a resource developed with and for Department of Mental Health staff by artist and LA County Creative Strategist Anu Yadav.
 The toolkit focuses on the power of story as an arts-based healing process that promotes wellbeing and connection.
 It highlights community-building methods for listening and facilitation and includes interviews with community groups on how we heal.
-The toolkit is available online at HealingThroughStory.org .
+Learn more about the toolkit at HealingThroughStory.org .
 ArtsBlog highlighted this work in their recent story on Artists as Essential Workers with and within Local Government.

 Anu Yadav is an Indian heritage actress, playwright, cultural worker and member of the Actor's Equity Association, Alternate ROOTS, the Dramatists Guild, Network of Ensemble Theaters, the Poor People's Campaign: A National Call for Moral Revival and the University of the Poor.